slevithan/regex/README.md

 1. Unicode-unaware (legacy) mode, which you get by default and which can easily and silently create Unicode-related bugs.
 2. Named capture mode, triggered when a named capture appears anywhere in a regex.
 It changes the meaning of `\k`, octal escapes, and escaped literal digits.
 3. Unicode mode with flag <kbd>u</kbd>, which makes unreserved letter escapes an error, switches to code point based matching (changing the potential handling of the dot, negated shorthands like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
-4. UnicodeSets mode with flag <kbd>v</kbd>, which improves case-insensitive matching and changes escaping rules within character classes, in addition to adding new features/syntax.
+4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd> which improves case-insensitive matching and changes escaping rules within character classes, in addition to adding new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw template strings, insignificant whitespace, comments, no auto capture, subexpressions as subroutines via `\g<name>`, and definition blocks via `(?(DEFINE)…)` — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `Regex.make` adds all of these features and returns native `RegExp` instances.
-It always uses UnicodeSets mode (flag <kbd>v</kbd>), which enables Unicode-related features, prevents Unicode-related bugs, and simplifies everything down to the one (best) parsing mode.
+It always uses flag <kbd>v</kbd> (which is already a best practice for all new regular expressions) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
 And it adds context-aware and safe interpolation (of regexes, escaped strings, and partial pattern strings), along with atomic groups via `(?>…)` and recursion via `(?R)` up to a specified max depth.
 Combine all this with the existing strengths of modern JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.

 ## 🦾 New regex syntax